HL7/fhir-udap-security-ig/input/pagecontent/b2b.md

 ##### B2B Authorization Extension Object

-The B2B Authorization Extension Object is used by client apps following the `client_credentials` flow to provide additional information regarding the context under the request for data is authorized.
+The B2B Authorization Extension Object is used by client apps following the `client_credentials` flow to provide additional information regarding the context under which the request for data would be authorized.
 The client app constructs a JSON object containing the following keys and values and includes this object in the `extensions` object of the Authentication JWT as the value associated with the key name `hl7-b2b`.
 Servers that support the B2B `client credentials` flow described in this guide **SHALL** support this B2B Authorization Extension Object.

 <table class="table">
   <thead>